 *Please note, we are unable to answer research inquiries by telephone, which should be sent in writing.

 Are you an artist from the Greater Cincinnati area?
 Do you have friends or relatives who are, or were?
+Are you part of a local art group or organization?

-If so, you might be interested to know that the Cincinnati Art Museum Archives accepts donations of papers and records relating to local artists and art organizations.
-In our collection we have original materials from Rookwood Pottery, Cincinnati Art Club, Frank Duveneck, Elizabeth Nourse, Paul Ashbrook, and others.
+If so, you might be interested to know that archives accepts donations of papers and records relating to local artists and art organizations.

-So, if you have documents, photographs, scrapbooks, or other records you think should be preserved and made available to future generations of art historians, please contact the Archives.
+So, if you have documents, photographs, scrapbooks, or other records you think should be preserved and made available to future generations of art historians, please contact the archives.